 What is Heat?

-Due to heat energy-matter also change its physical form from one to another.
+Heat energy-matter also changes its physical form from one to another.
 Heat transformed the solids into liquids and liquids into gaseous form.

 Modes of Transfer of Heat